How to Pay for Car Insurance

 Set up auto-pay to avoid missed payments

-Nationwide and Travelers offer a small discount of 1% to 5% for setting up auto-pay.
-If your card expires or a payment fails, your insurer will let you know, but grace periods are short so act quickly.
+Nationwide and Travelers offer a 1% to 5% discount for enrolling in autopay.
+If your card expires or a payment fails, your insurer will notify you, but most grace periods run only a few days before a cancellation notice goes out.
+Update your payment method as soon as you get that notice.

 6. 6